yangxiaozhao/Online-tank_war_game-Based-on-MVC/README.md

 # Online-tank_war_game-Based-on-MVC

-Simulation classic stand-alone game: tank war, based on MVC framework, the use of Java network programming knowledge, to achieve a simple online version of the tank war game
+Simulate classic stand-alone game: tank war.
+Based on MVC framework, using  Java network programming knowledge, achieved a simple online version of the tank war game

+> depend on: JDK8  gson2.9.1

+1. net_tankgame_server
+   - server-side
+   - Started by the Main class
+2. net_tankgame_client
+   - client-side
+   - Started by the Main class